nodejs/node/doc/api/vm.md

   // Create a Module by constructing a new `vm.SourceTextModule` object.
 This
   // parses the provided source text, throwing a `SyntaxError` if anything goes
   // wrong.
 By default, a Module is created in the top context.
 But here, we
-  // specify `contextifiedSandbox` as the context this Module belongs to.
+  // specify `contextifiedObject` as the context this Module belongs to.
   //
   // Here, we attempt to obtain the default export from the module "foo", and
   // put it into local binding "secret".